 On commercial farms in the USA, male piglets destined for traditional markets are surgically castrated to prevent pork quality issues (Rydhmer et al., 2010).
 Boar taint is the off odor and flavor produced when meat from intact males is heated (Squires et al., 1991; Xue and Dial, 1997).
 Approximately 35 percent of consumers are hypersensitive to boar taint, describing it as offensive (Xue and Dial, 1997).
 Compounds responsible for boar taint are androstenone, a steroid produced by the Leydig cells of the testes, and skatole, a product of microbial breakdown of tryptophan in the gut (Squires and Schenkel, 2010; Grindflek et al., 2011).
 The breakdown of skatole is inhibited by testosterone and estradiol (Zamaratskia and Squires, 2008).

-Surgical castration is an emerging animal welfare issue because the procedure causes pain and stress, and is typically performed without anesthesia or analgesics (McGlone et al., 1993; Prunier et al., 2005; Moya et al., 2008).
+Surgical castration is an emerging animal welfare issue as this procedure causes pain and stress, and is typically performed without anesthesia or analgesics (McGlone et al., 1993; Prunier et al., 2005; Moya et al., 2008).
 Alternatives to surgical castration are therefore being researched.
 For example, boars may be functionally castrated by treatment with a substance that elicits an immune response and antibody production against hypothalamic gonadotropin releasing hormone (GnRH) (Fabrega et al., 2010; Bilskis et al., 2012).
 Subsequent secretion of LH and FSH from the anterior pituitary gland is suppressed and without gonadotropic support, the testes are rendered nonfunctional, alleviating the need for surgical removal (Fabrega et al., 2010; Bilskis et al., 2012).
-An immunological castration product consisting of a modified version of GnRH conjugated to diphtheria toxoid is commercially available (Improvest or Improvac; Zoetis Animal Health, Florham Park, NJ, USA).
+An immunological castration product consisting of a modified version of GnRH conjugated to diphtheria toxoid is commercially available (Improvest® or Improvac®; Zoetis Animal Health, Florham Park, NJ, USA).
 Boars receive a primary immunization at 9 to 12 wk of age and a booster is administered a minimum of 4 wk later.
 The boars can be marketed 3 to 10 wk after the second immunization and are functionally considered barrows.

 Although potential benefits of immunological castration are greatest for producers raising slaughter hogs, this technology could also be advantageous for farmers producing breeder boars.
 On typical breeding stock operations, growth during the grow-finish phase of production is assessed and boars displaying unacceptable performance are culled.
 These animals are sold at severely discounted prices because of the potential for boar taint.
 We hypothesize that immunological castration could be used in the following strategy: All boars receive a primary vaccination and growth is assessed.
 If a boar is classified as a cull based on growth performance, then a second immunization is administered and the boar is marketed 3-4 wk later for non-discounted prices and without concern over boar taint.
 If boar growth performance is acceptable, however, then there is no second immunization and the animal would be further evaluated for breeding.
 This system is contingent on there being no detrimental effects of the primary vaccination on future semen quality and libido.
 Thus, the objective of our study was to investigate the effects of a single or double immunization against GnRH on growth, semen quality, reproductive hormone concentrations, and libido in boars.